 - Cross through iron symbol: Do not iron.

 Ironing A Cotton Shirt

 Iron a cotton shirt while the shirt is still slightly damp.
 If it’s already dry, spritz it with some water first.
-Use high heat when ironing a cotton shirt, to smooth out the wrinkles.
+Use high heat to smooth out the wrinkles.

 Make sure you iron lengthwise and not in circular motions.

 For thin shirts, you might only need to iron one side of the shirt.
 If the fabric is thicker, iron both sides.